dhaneshjayachandhiran/Flac_music_download/README.md

 ### Step 2: Edit the Python Script

+> **💡 Don't have a Spotify playlist?**
+> You can easily transfer your playlist from other services like Apple Music or YouTube Music to Spotify using the free [**Tune My Music**](https://www.tunemymusic.com/transfer) website.
+Once transferred, you can get the Spotify playlist link to use below.

 Open the `Selenium_script.py` file in a text editor.
 You need to change the following lines at the top:

 ```python